Fashion & Textile History Gallery

-Spanning the eighteenth century to the present, the exhibition is organized into ten sections, each focusing on a facet of fashion’s connection to nature.
-Garments, textiles, and accessories, exclusively from the collection of The Museum at FIT, illustrate how principles in the natural sciences, such as the dynamics of sexual attraction, have informed fashion design.
-Elaborately feathered women’s hats, for example, show how the plumage male birds use for sexual display has been appropriated to emphasize female beauty.
+Spanning the eighteenth century to the present, the exhibition was organized into ten sections, each focusing on a facet of fashion’s connection to nature.
+Garments, textiles, and accessories, exclusively from the collection of The Museum at FIT, illustrated how principles in the natural sciences, such as the dynamics of sexual attraction, have informed fashion design.
+Elaborately feathered women’s hats, for example, showed how the plumage male birds use for sexual display has been appropriated to emphasize female beauty.

 Naturalist Alexander von Humboldt (1769- 1859), often considered the father of ecology, characterized the vast diversity of nature as an interconnected global force.
 He also believed that imagination was essential to experiencing and understanding nature.
-Therefore, Force of Nature begins with a series of garments that demonstrate this diversity and the creativity it inspires.
-Included are a mesmerizing “water” dress by Iris van Herpen that appears to splash away from the body and an ensemble by Rick Owens that was inspired by the mighty, prehistoric mastodon.
+Therefore, Force of Nature began with a series of garments that demonstrate this diversity and the creativity it inspires.
+Included were a mesmerizing “water” dress by Iris van Herpen that appeared to splash away from the body and an ensemble by Rick Owens that was inspired by the mighty, prehistoric mastodon.

 The bold patterns of animal skins have been appropriated by fashion designers for their strong visual impact and erotic appeal.
 However, these patterns are

 often employed in a manner that contradicts their evolved purpose in the natural world.
 The striking patterns that serve to camouflage animals in the wild are often used in fashion as a way to stand out.
 The undeniable beauty of birds and the phenomenon of metamorphosis, the most radical form of change in nature, have also fueled the imagination of many fashion designers.